-Lornelund Ltd. Balance Sheet December 31, 2020
+Lornelund Ltd. Balance Sheet December 31, 2015

-Current assets: FVNI investments (at fair value)\ \$370,000
+Current assets: FVNI investments (at fair value) \ \$370

-As previously mentioned, instead of recording the changes in fair value directly to the FVNI investment account as shown above, companies may record the changes to a valuation allowance as a contra account to the FVNI investment account (asset).
+As previously mentioned, instead of recording the changes in fair value directly to the FVNI investment account as shown above, companies will often record the changes to a valuation allowance as a contra account to the FVNI investment account (asset).
 This separates and preserves the original cost information from the fair value changes in much the same way as the accumulated depreciation account for buildings or equipment.
 If a valuation allowance contra account was used, the balance sheet would appear as follows:

-Lornelund Ltd. Balance Sheet December 31, 2020 Current assets: FVNI investments (at cost) Valuation allowance for fair value adjustments \$360,000 \$10,000 \$370,000 (\$150,000 + 210,000) (\$15,000 - 5,000)
+Lornelund Ltd. Balance Sheet December 31, 2015

+Current assets: FVNI investments (at cost)\ Valuation allowance for fair value adjustments\\

-On January 10, 2021, the Symec shares were sold at \$165.70 per share.
+On January 10, 2016, the Symec shares were sold at \$165.70 per share.
 As previously explained, the shares can be remeasured to fair value prior to recording the sales proceeds, or the entry can skip that step and record the sales proceeds with the gain/loss as realized from sale of the investment.
 The entry above chose the latter, simpler alternative.